Maranaho/Todo/README.md

-This is just a little todo list I did as exercise for a student of mine.
+This is just a little todo list I did as  an exercise for a student of mine.